Turkish Abductions: East Fjords

-The second group of raiders, the ones from Algiers, looted in the East Fjords from 5–13 July 1627.
+The second group of raiders, the ones from Algiers, looted in the East Fjords from 5 to 13 July 1627.
 They captured a Danish merchant ship and sank it.

 A total of 110 Icelanders were taken, mostly from Berufjörður and Breiðdalur, along with the crew of the captured Danish merchant ship.
 They additionally took livestock, silver and other goods.

 North of Fáskrúðsfjörður, they hit strong winds and decided to turn around and sail along the south coast of Iceland.
 Another pirate ship joined them, and they also captured an English fishing vessel.

 Vestmannaeyjar

 As there were no harbors or landing sites along the south coast, the three ships eventually came on 16 July to Vestmannaeyjar, a group of islands off the coast.
 They raided the village and Heimaey for three days, capturing 234 people and killing 34, including one of the ministers of the island.
 Those offering resistance were killed, as were some of the old and infirm people.
 The market houses and the church were burned down.
 On 19 July, the ships left Vestmannaeyjar and sailed back to Algiers.